haadiya-k/Pre-Work-IOS-101/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+No major challenges were encountered while building this app.
+At first it was a bit overwhelming to navigate through XCode but I easily grasped the concepts and finished creating this app.

 ## License